-Status: 4/20/16 - Passed in Assembly Committee on Privacy and Consumer on Appropriations.

-Protection by a vote of 9-0 and referred to Assembly Committee
+Status: 4/20/16 - Passed in Assembly Committee on Privacy and Consumer Protection by a vote of 9-0 and referred to Assembly Committee on Appropriations.

-AB 2687 (Achadjian) - Vehicles: Passenger for Hire: Driving Under the Influence
+Legislation/Topic AB 2687 (Achadjian) - Vehicles: Passenger for Hire: Driving Under the Influence

 This legislation would make it unlawful for a person who has 0.04 percent, by weight, or more of alcohol in his or her blood to drive a passenger for hire.